justintadlock/breadcrumb-trail/readme.md

 * Do network and site home links in bbPress.
 * Slight fix to stop bbPress from putting double "Forums" in the breadcrumb trail.
 * The `show_on_front` argument should only work if the front page is not paginated.
+* Better handling of the text strings, particularly when displaying date/time.
+* Updated `breadcrumb-trail.pot` file for better translating.

 ### Version 0.6.0 ###